Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Approach

 \paragraph{Step 1 of Phase III: Context Matching.} Because Phase II applies backward dependency analysis to \emph{use}-related edited nodes to infer $P$, the resulting contextual AST typically includes critical nodes (i.e., edited nodes using entity $e$) as leaf nodes, and noncritical ones (i.e., unchanged nodes or edited nodes not using $e$) as inner nodes.
 Our goal is to adapt usage of $e$.
 Thus, to decide whether an inferred pattern is applicable, we prioritize the match search for critical nodes.
 Namely, if critical nodes do not match, a pattern is inapplicable even if noncritical nodes match.
 If critical nodes match, a pattern is at least partially applicable even if higher-level noncritical ones do not match.
 We designed an algorithm to perform \emph{use}-centric, bottom-up context matching.

-As illustrated by Algorithm~\ref{alg:context-match}, given a pattern $P$, a method $M$ whose entity \emph{use} causes a conflict, and the changed entity $e$, \toolba tentatively matches nodes in a bottom-up manner with the best effort.
-Specifically, it first locates a statement $s_p$ in $P$ that contains the last usage of $e$, to search among $M$ for a statement $s_m$ best matching $s_p$ (see 1.1--1.2).
-To compare statements, we check their AST node types and values to calculate a matching score as below:
+As shown in Algorithm~\ref{alg:context-match}, given a pattern $P$, a method $M$ whose entity \emph{use} causes a conflict, and the changed entity $e$, \toolba performs best-effort bottom-up node matching.
+It first locates in $P$ a statement $s_p$ that contains the last usage of $e$, and searches $M$ for a statement $s_m$ best matching $s_p$ (lines 1.1--1.2).

-\begin{itemize} \item \textbf{Type Match:} Two nodes, $x$ and $y$, have a type match if their node types are identical.
+To compare statements, we check their AST node types and values to calculate a matching score as below: \begin{itemize} \item \textbf{Type Match:} Two nodes, $x$ and $y$, have a type match if their node types are identical.
 Such a match increments the initial matching score (i.e., 0) by 1.
-Type match enables patterns to get applied to the context (1) distinct from the original edit example, but (2) preserving the structural consistency. \item \textbf{Value Match:} Two nodes, $x$ and $y$, have a value match if their strings have a 3-gram similarity score greater than 0.618.
-Here, the string of a simple statement (e.g, \codefont{MethodInv\-ocation}) includes all content of that statement; the string of a complex statement (e.g., conditional or loop structure) only includes the structure header (e.g., \codefont{if}-condition or \codefont{for}-loop header).
-A successful value match increments the overall matching score by the calculated similarity value.
-This threshold-based approach allows similar nodes to match, even though they are not identical.
-Such a flexibility also increases the applicability of inferred patterns. \end{itemize} Particularly, if $x$ and $y$ are identical, they have a type match and the 3-gram similarity is 1, so the overall matching score is 2.
+Type match enables patterns to get applied to the context (1) distinct from the original edit example, but (2) preserving the structural consistency. \item \textbf{Value Match:} Two nodes, $x$ and $y$, have a value match if their strings have a 3-gram similarity score greater than 0.618; the similarity score is added to the total matching score.
+The string of a simple statement (e.g., \codefont{MethodInvocation}) includes all content of that statement; the string of a complex statement (e.g., loop) only includes the header.
+This threshold-based approach allows flexible matching across similar code, and increases the applicability of inferred patterns. \end{itemize} Particularly, if $x$ and $y$ are identical, they have a type match and the 3-gram similarity is 1, so the overall matching score is 2.

-Once a best match of $s_p$ is found (with score $>$ 1.618), \toolba treats the pair $(s_p, s_m)$ as anchor points to guide node matching for their siblings (see 1.5--1.14).
-Specifically for siblings preceding $s_p$, it enumerates nodes in reverse order: it first compares $s_p$'s nearest sibling against all siblings preceding $s_m$ for a best match; it then proceeds to match $s_p$'s more distant siblings against any remaining unmatched nodes, moving backward from the most recently matched one.
-Similarly, for siblings following $s_p$, \toolba matches nodes in forward order.
+Once a best match of $s_p$ is found (with score $>$ 1.618), \toolba treats the pair $(s_p, s_m)$ as anchor points to guide sibling match (lines 1.5--1.14).
+Preceding siblings are matched in reverse order, starting from the nearest sibling, while following siblings are matched in forward order.
+The 1.618 threshold reflects the expectation of both a type match and a value similarity of at least 0.618.
+Here, 0.618 is the golden ratio used in prior work~\cite{Shen2019} to yield robust matching.